William the Conqueror: Consolidation of power

 William's next efforts were against Guy of Burgundy, who retreated to his castle at Brionne, which William besieged.
 After a long effort, the duke succeeded in exiling Guy in 1050.
 To address the growing power of the Count of Anjou, Geoffrey Martel, William joined with King Henry in a campaign against him, the last known cooperation between the two.
 They succeeded in capturing an Angevin fortress but accomplished little else.
 Geoffrey attempted to expand his authority into the county of Maine, especially after the death of Hugh IV of Maine in 1051.
 Central to the control of Maine were the holdings of the Bellême family, who held Bellême on the border of Maine and Normandy, as well as the fortresses at Alençon and Domfront.
 Bellême's overlord was the king of France, but Domfront was under the overlordship of Geoffrey Martel and Duke William was Alençon's overlord.
 The Bellême family, whose lands were quite strategically placed between their three different overlords, were able to play each of them against the other and secure virtual independence for themselves.

-On the death of Hugh of Maine, Geoffrey Martel occupied Maine in a move contested by William and King Henry; eventually, they succeeded in driving Geoffrey from the county, and in the process, William had been able to secure the Bellême family strongholds at Alençon and Domfront for himself.
+On the death of Hugh of Maine, Geoffrey Martel occupied Maine in a move contested by William and King Henry; eventually, they succeeded in driving Geoffrey from the county, and in the process, William secured the Bellême family strongholds at Alençon and Domfront for himself.
 He was thus able to assert his overlordship over the Bellême family and compel them to act consistently with Norman interests.
-However, in 1052 the king and Geoffrey Martel made common cause against William at the same time as some Norman nobles began to contest William's increasing power.
+However, in 1052 the king and Geoffrey Martel made common cause against William as some Norman nobles began to contest William's increasing power.
 Henry's about-face was probably motivated by a desire to retain dominance over Normandy, which was now threatened by William's growing mastery of his duchy.
 William was engaged in military actions against his own nobles throughout 1053, as well as with the new Archbishop of Rouen, Mauger.